 BFGW & Room 222's Michael Constantine

-He's best known to baby boomers as Principal Kaufman on Room 222, or as a nostalgic tourist Jack Harmon in If It's Tuesday, This Must Be Belgium (1969), but newer audiences and younger fans usually recognize Michael Constantine from the My Big Fat Greek Wedding movies & series.
+He was best known to baby boomers as Principal Kaufman on Room 222, or as nostalgic tourist Jack Harmon in If It’s Tuesday, This Must Be Belgium (1969), but newer audiences and younger fans usually recognized Michael Constantine from the My Big Fat Greek Wedding movies & series.

 Nee Gus Efstration, hardworking character actor Michael Constantine was born on May 22, 1927 to his Greek immigrant parents in Reading, Pennsylvania.
 A younger sister died from spinal meningitis when Constantine was 5, and Constantine told online health education and information magazine WiRED International, that “this stays with a family“; he’s long had interests in and supported health-related causes.

 (Michael Constantine 1971 Room 222 Photo: CTV Network)

 Michael Constantine’s professional acting career began in New York City in Inherit the Wind.
 He understudied the play’s lead, Paul Muni, and met actress Julianna McCarthy; they married in October 1953.
 While Constantine worked steadily on Broadway during the 1950’s, he and Julianna had daughter Thea Constantine (b.
 1956).